acassen/keepalived/.github/ISSUE_TEMPLATE/any-other-issue.md

 ---
-name: Bug report
+name: Use this for any other issue
-about: Create a report to help us improve keepalived
+about: Please use this rather than 'OPen a regular issue' below
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
 Any steps necessary to reproduce the behaviour: